crusaderky/pshell/doc/index.rst

 amount of code when written in Python using :mod:`os`, :mod:`shutil`, :mod:`subprocess`, etc.

-**pshell** tries to address all these problems by providing a unified, robust, and compact interface to achieve all the tasks that would normally performed through bash scripting.
+**pshell** gets the best of both worlds by providing a unified, robust, and compact Python API to perform all the tasks that would be traditionally done through bash scripting.

-To clarify: pshell is *not* an interactive shell; however nothing stops you from using it from your favourite python/ipython/jupyter terminal.
+To clarify: pshell is *not* an interactive shell; however nothing stops you from using it from your favourite python/ipython/jupyter terminal!

-Some of the core features are:
+Some of the core features:

 - All actions are logged using the :mod:`logging` module.
-This is invaluable for forensics.
-It is strongly recommended to initialise the logging module and set the loglevel to INFO or lower before invoking pshell.
+This is invaluable for forensics and debugging.
+It is strongly recommended to initialise the logging module and set the loglevel to INFO or DEBUG before invoking pshell.
-- All paths can contain bash-style environment variables, which are resolved on the fly.
+- All file paths can contain bash-style environment variables, which are resolved on the fly.
 Failure to resolve and environment variable results in an :class:`EnvironmentError` being raised.
-  You're safe from the dreaded ``rm -rf $MISSPELLED/*``.
+  You're safe from the dreaded ``rm -rf $MISSPELLED/*``!
-- Commands in the core library are tweaked, polished, and occasionally changed with a saner default behaviour.
+- functions from the core library are wrapped, hardened, polished, and occasionally changed with a saner default behaviour.

 Quick start